Registered nurse: Benefits of nursing

 When obtaining a nursing degree, there are personal benefits that come with it.
 One personal benefit is that nursing is a highly respected position.
 Another personal advantage is the availability of jobs; nurses are in high demand.
 Nursing also provides many different possibilities of employment, because with a nursing degree, there are many positions that fall under this category.
 Being able to explore multiple options gives someone the chance to find the most suitable job for themselves.
+Nurses are generally in demand around the world.
+The World Health Organization estimates that by 2030 there will be a world-wide shortage of 4.5 million nurses.

 Patients benefit from having a sufficient number of nurses to meet the clinic's or hospital's needs.
 As the number of nurses increases, the quality of life for the patients increases as well.

 Issues within registered nursing

-Nursing is a profession responsible for providing a high quality of care and maintaining the well-being of patients.
-With that being said, nurses tend to feel overwhelmed for various reasons.
-One reason nurses tend to feel overwhelmed has to do with the result of missed nursing care when the workload becomes very immense for nurses.
-Many nurses face an unbearable workload in their daily tasks, making lots of room for error and mishaps.
-Not having time to complete tasks and the level of the staffing also plays a huge role in how nurses may miss aspects of nursing care.
-An indicator of an overwhelming workload that nurses face correlates with missed nursing care and activities.
-Due to the missed care and actives, nurses may also gain feelings of stress and anxiety within their work environments.
-It is also common for nurses to experience sleep disturbance which can result in losing sleep or not being able to fall asleep.
-Although not all nurses will face these issues, they are very common within the nursing field and it is likely for some registered nurses to experience these issues and feelings.
+Nurses are responsible for providing a high quality of care and maintaining the well-being of patients.
+With that being said, various situations cause nurses to feel overwhelmed.
+For example when an excessive workload results in missed nursing.
+An excessive workload can make errors and mishaps more likely.
+Insufficient time to complete tasks and inadequate staffing also contribute to missed aspects of nursing care.
+An indicator of an excessive workload correlates with missed nursing care and activities.
+Missed care and activities may cause nurses to feel stressed and anxious.
+Nurses often experience sleep disturbance which can result in lost sleep or inability to fall asleep.